kgemmler/PeopleAnalytics/PredictingAttrition.md

 Model E: A comprehensive tree with implicite feature selection
 --------------------------------------------------------------

-Next we want to make use of implicite feature selection.
+Next we want to make use of implicit feature selection.
 Thus model features are not pre-assigned by hand.
 We start with the most general decision tree model for this dataset by including all features.
 Later we continue by pruning the tree to an optimal size in order to avoid overfitting of the data.

 The most general tree classification model reads: